BismuthCloud/asimov/README.md

 A Python framework for building AI agent systems with robust task management, inference capabilities, and caching.

+🔮 Asimov is the foundation of (bismuth.sh)[https://waitlist.bismuth.sh] an in terminal coding agent that can handle many tasks autonomously.
+Check us out! 🔮

 ## System Overview

 Asimov Agents is composed of three main components: